Alex Cross, Run: Plot

 Metropolitan Police Department officer Alex Cross, John Sampson, and others, invade plastic surgeon Elijah Creem's penthouse where he is illegally giving drugs and having sex (while making pornographic videos) with teenage girls.
 He is arrested, his wife divorces and leaves him.

 Alex is later called on to a case in which a girl, Elizabeth Reilly, is found dead.
 After examining her body, reports confirm she gave birth, but the baby is nowhere to be found.
 Soon after, he is called on to a case featuring a boy shot, stabbed, and found in the Potomac river.
 Alex is then called onto a third case featuring another dead girl.
 Alex must struggle with three cases all at once.

 Meanwhile, Ron Guidice, whose fiancé was killed by an officer from MPD, blames Alex for the murder and posts negative comments about Alex at his website, "TheRealDeal".
 Alex visits the pregnant girl's grandparents.
 The missing baby, a girl, has been found and given to them.
 They received numerous letters from when Elizabeth was out of her hometown and went to Washington.
 In one letter, it is mentioned that Elizabeth fell in love with a man named Russell, but when checking the databases, they find no such man.
 Instead, they find an older case where another pregnant girl was killed, the child missing.

 At home, Alex faces problems when his soon-to-be adopted "daughter" Ava comes home late, possibly on drugs.
 Ron Guidice overhears, having earlier installed spy equipment in the Cross family house so he can follow their conversations.

 It is eventually revealed that Elijah kills the girls and Joshua Bergman, Creem's oldest friend, who is homosexual, kills boys.
 More bodies show up, and Alex is at one of the murder scenes when Guidice shows up and asks Alex if he is on drugs.
 Angered, Alex and Guidice fight, and Guidice injects something into Alex.
 Alex breaks Guidices's nose.
 Cross collapses and is taken to the hospital.
 After getting out of the hospital, his gun and badge are taken away and he is forced to do desk work.
-Guidice's posts on his website and the fact that Alex collapsed due to drugs finally lead to Ava being taken away from the Cross family by foster care.
+Guidice's posts on his website and the fact that Alex collapsed due to drugs finally led to Ava being taken away from the Cross family by foster care.

 Guidice is revealed to have a daughter named Emma Lee who is watched by his mother living at home.
 One day Ron comes home with a baby girl, claiming that "some slut" he hooked up with long ago gave birth and left the child in his car.
 In truth, he killed the Reilly grandparents and took the child.